 - Keyword Research is critical when starting out.
-This article will help you to understand they value of keywords, where the greatest opportunities lie, and help you focus your efforts.
+This article will help you to understand the value of keywords, where the greatest opportunities lie, and help you focus your efforts.
 “Keywords” aren’t just catch-phrases—they reflect what’s on your potential customers’ minds, and from what angle you can best compete for those customers.
 Start with this important step.

-- Create a solid body of original, quality content relevant to your readers that addresses their questions, needs, and concerns.
+- Create a solid body of original, quality content relevant to your readers that addresses questions, needs, and concerns.
 This is job #1.
 Without quality content, the challenge of creating traffic (and rankings) turns a hill into Mt.
 Everest!